-Another strategy that can achieve NOx additional emission reduction to meet the most stringent ozone standards would be to adopt California's 0.6 g/bhp-hr HC + NOx, 2010 emission standard for off-road spark-ignited engines with horsepower ratings greater than 25 horsepower.
+Another strategy that can achieve additional NOx emission reduction to meet the most stringent ozone standards would be to adopt California's 0.6 g/bhp-hr HC + NOx, 2010 emission standard for off-road spark-ignited engines with horsepower ratings greater than 25 horsepower.
 The technology to reduce emissions from these SI engines is based on automotive-type three-way catalyst closed-loop technology.
-This technology has been use on well over 300,000,000 automobiles with outstanding results.
-Three-way catalysts have also been used effectively on thousands of large, natural gas-fueled, reciprocating engines (so-called rich burn or stoichiometric natural gas engines) used for power production or pumping applications.
-These same catalyst technologies can be adapted to spark-ignited engines used in off-road mobile sources such as forklift trucks, airport ground support equipment, and portable generators.
+This technology has been used on well over 300,000,000 automobiles with outstanding results.
+These same catalyst technologies have been adapted to spark-ignited engines used in off-road mobile sources such as forklift trucks, airport ground support equipment, and portable generators.
 Closed-loop, three-way catalyst-based systems are already being used on these large, spark-ignited, off-road engines to meet ARB's and EPA's 2004 3.0 g/bhp-hr HC + NOx standard.
 Closed-loop, three-way catalyst systems will also be the primary technology pathway for meeting the EPA and ARB 2007 exhaust emission standard of 2.0 g/bhp-hr HC + NOx.
 Retrofit kits that include air/fuel control systems along with three-way catalysts have been sold into the LPG-fueled fork lift industry for installation on uncontrolled engines (an LSI application) for nearly 10 years.
 In both new engine and retrofit applications, these closed-loop three-way catalyst systems have shown durable performance in LSI applications, consistent with the excellent durability record of closed-loop three-way catalyst systems used in automotive applications for more than twenty-five years.
-MECA believes that advanced three-way catalyst technology based on automotive applications can provide a cost-effective, durable, high performance solution for controlling NOx and HC emissions from new and existing large spark-ignited engines used in off-road applications.
+MECA believes that advanced three-way catalyst technology based on automotive applications can provide a cost-effective, durable, high performance solution for controlling NOx and HC emissions from new and existing large spark-ignited engines used in stationary applications.